ChrisPy-RuBy/docs/networking.md

 summary: a guide to the tools and concepts of how information is passed around the internet
 - - -

+- what is a firewall

 # Networking Tools

+## how browses and web-severs work

+- web servers run a tcp socket on a port
+- web browser specifies a url
+- wweb browser initiates TCP connection
+- DNS lookup for ip
+- server ACKs browser connection
+- http request sent via network routers
+- server sends back response

 ## ping